 So far, so good.
 A water war seemed to have been averted.
 But Karti gave no further details of what the agreement contained.
 And analysts involved in the negotiations point out that secretive land deals for irrigation projects in Sudan could scupper the new accord.

 It is hard to overstate the importance of the Nile to Egypt.
 The river is the only source of water for 40 million farmers irrigating their fields in a desert nation.
-Turbines in Egypt’s own barrier, the High Aswan dam, also
+Turbines in Egypt’s own barrier, the High Aswan dam, also generate electricity for portions of the country.

 At a cost of almost $5 billion, the Renaissance Dam is a huge endeavor for a poor country.